×

 • Greek is spoken as a national language in: Albania, Cyprus, Egypt, France, Greece, Italy, Romania, Turkey, Ukraine.

 You will also get to know the continents where Finnish and Greek speaking countries lie.
-Based on the number of people that speak these languages, the position of Finnish language is not available and position of Greek language is 74.
+Based on the number of people that speak these languages, the position of Finnish language is 22 and position of Greek language is 74.
 Find all the information about these languages on Finnish and Greek.

 Finnish and Greek Language History